 Well, fast forward to 2022, and we’re talking about a place that just came out in an article; Opendoor named it as one of their hottest zip codes in the country when it comes to housing and landed the number two spot (the 78641 zip code in Leander).
 So it begs the question: Is Leander a good place for you if you’re looking to make the move to Austin?
 So I’m going to give you a rundown.
 Below are five points that you’ll want to consider if you’re looking to make the move to Leander.
 A

-#1: There is a ton of development coming to Leander.
+#1: There is a Ton of Development Coming to Leander.

-- Leander Springs: So this is a 78 acre development.
+Leander Springs: So this is a 78-acre development.
 It’s coming in basically right at 183 and 2243.
 This thing is going to be a mixture of retail, office space, hotels–all sorts of craziness is going on and Leander Springs.
 It is anchored by what they’re calling the Crystal Lagoon, an amazing water amenity.
 It almost makes it feel like if you were looking at it without any context, you’re just scrolling through the photos, you might think you’re in Bora Bora or one of these crazy islands out in the middle of the ocean.
 Well, no, you are in the city of Leander.
 Leander Springs has been getting a lot of buzz for what’s to come over there.
-This is a billion dollar development coming to the city of Leander and probably going to bring a lot of great revenue when it comes to surrounding areas as well.
+This is a billion-dollar development coming to the city of Leander and probably going to bring a lot of great revenue when it comes to surrounding areas as well.
 So be on the lookout for that.

-#2.
-Location: So, Leander is about 30 to 35 minutes northwest of downtown Austin.
+So, Leander is about 30 to 35 minutes northwest of downtown Austin.
 Now, you’ve got to take that 30 to 35 minutes with a grain of salt, because I’m talking when there’s zero traffic.
 In Austin, we know that doesn’t happen too often.

 So some of the biggest traffic areas you’re going to see, if you are either going up to Leander or if you’re coming from Leander commuting into downtown, 183, right where it connects to MoPac is where you usually see a lot of traffic.
 Sometimes standstill, where you’re just kind of sitting waiting wondering, like, where’s this traffic coming from for no apparent reason?
 And then it opens up.
 The other spot is closer to downtown, so pretty much just south of 45th Street.
-In the times of COVID when a lot of people work from home it wasn’t as bad, but we’re starting to see traffic become a little bit worse and worse each day, especially with all the people moving here.
+In the times of COVID when a lot of people work from home, it wasn’t as bad, but we’re starting to see traffic become a little bit worse and worse each day, especially with all the people moving here.
 So from a location standpoint, a lot of people love Leander because it’s right along that 183 toll road, which yes, it’s a toll road, however, provides easy access to places aside from downtown like the Domain; tons of shopping, tons of restaurants and a lot of people work there, so easy commute to the Domain.
-In addition, some of the northern tech companies that we’re all aware of: Apple, Samsung, Dell, easy commutes to all of these–probably within 15 to 25 minutes, which if you’re doing that a couple of times a week, you know, if you’re doing a part time work from home or even five days a week is not that bad.
+In addition, some of the northern tech companies that we’re all aware of: Apple, Samsung, Dell, easy commutes to all of these–probably within 15 to 25 minutes, which if you’re doing that a couple of times a week, you know if you’re doing part-time work from home or even five days a week is not that bad.

 So what affects the tax rates?
-Well, there’s different taxing entities that affect those.
-Most of what you’re going to see in Leander with all the new developments are either Municipal Utility Districts (MUDs) or Public Improvement Districts (PIDs) that are adding on to that tax rate.
+Well, there are different taxing entities that affect those.
+Most of what you’re going to see in Leander with all the new developments are either Municipal Utility Districts (MUDs) or Public Improvement Districts (PIDs) that are adding to that tax rate.
 They needed to build the infrastructure to create these neighborhoods, which in turn the taxpayers pay for.
 So what I’m going to give you is a couple of neighborhoods just to kind of, you know, get your bearings straight as far as if you’re interested in these neighborhoods, you’ll know going into it what the tax rate is going to be.